 After installation the application can be launched from the Windows Start menu:

-You can download MacroView Migrate from here MacroView Migrate Download
+If you are licensed to use MacroView Migrate, you can download it from here MacroView Migrate Download

-If you do not have access to the above page, contact email@example.com
+If you do not have a license or cannot access to the above page, contact firstname.lastname@example.org

 The MacroView Migrate user interface is built around the concept of having a series of migration 'packages' with each defining a source, destination, workflow and other settings.
 When using the application for the first time a window similar to the following is displayed:

-Right-click on a package and select Open.
+Right-click on a package and select Edit Package.
 The Migration Package window is displayed:

 - The Name identifies the migration package.
 This can be any value and is only used for identification purposes.